Evangelista Torricelli: Early life

-Torricelli was born on 15 October 1608 in Rome, the firstborn child of Gaspare Torricelli and Caterina Angetti.
+Torricelli was born on 15 October 1608 in Rome, the firstborn child of Gaspare Ruberti and Giacoma Torricelli.
 His family was from Faenza in the Province of Ravenna, then part of the Papal States.
 His father was a textile worker and the family was very poor.
 Seeing his talents, his parents sent him to be educated in Faenza, under the care of his uncle, Giacomo (James), a Camaldolese monk, who first ensured that his nephew was given a sound basic education.
 He then entered young Torricelli into a Jesuit College in 1624, possibly the one in Faenza itself, to study mathematics and philosophy until 1626, by which time his father, Gaspare, had died.
 The uncle then sent Torricelli to Rome to study science under the Benedictine monk Benedetto Castelli, professor of mathematics at the Collegio della Sapienza (now known as the Sapienza University of Rome).
 Castelli was a student of Galileo Galilei.
 "Benedetto Castelli made experiments on running water (1628), and he was entrusted by Pope Urban VIII with hydraulic undertakings."
 There is no actual evidence that Torricelli was enrolled at the university.
 It is almost certain that Torricelli was taught by Castelli.
 In exchange he worked for him as his secretary from 1626 to 1632 in a private arrangement.
 Because of this, Torricelli was exposed to experiments funded by Pope Urban VIII.
 While living in Rome, Torricelli became also the student of the mathematician Bonaventura Cavalieri, with whom he became great friends.
 It was in Rome that Torricelli also became friends with two other students of Castelli, Raffaello Magiotti and Antonio Nardi.
 Galileo referred to Torricelli, Magiotti, and Nardi affectionately as his "triumvirate" in Rome.